 Introduction | Hoddesdon Meeting 2016 | Leuven Volume | Marker Festschrift | ВИВЛИОθИКА e-Journal | SGECR Newsletter Online | Cross Annotated Bibliography

 Welcome to the official website of the Study Group on Eighteenth-Century Russia, an association of academics and scholars whose research interests are related to the Russian empire during the 'long' eighteenth century - that is, from the start of Peter I's reign in 1682 to the death of Alexander I in 1825.
-The website has a number of functions:

 As with any website, any contributions, comments or corrections are very welcome - please use the following link, which you will also find at the bottom of a number of pages.

-The next UK meeting of the Study Group will take place from Monday 5th to Wednesday 7th January 2015 at the High Leigh Conference Centre, Hoddesdon, Hertfordshire.
+The next UK meeting of the Study Group will take place from Wednesday 4th to Friday 6th January 2017 at the High Leigh Conference Centre, Hoddesdon, Hertfordshire.